The Ultimate Guide to Buying Tickets for the Duomo in Florence

 Visitor Tips for a Smooth Experience

 - Photography: Allowed in most areas, but no flash.
+Use a mini tripod for crisp photos.

-- Pace yourself: Don’t try to see everything in one day; use your 72-hour ticket validity.
+- Pace yourself: Donโt try to see everything in one day; use your 72-hour ticket validity.

 Alternatives if Tickets Are Sold Out